 Inspect the finished job for runs or imperfections.
 If you find any, sand back

-affected area with 2000-grit wet-and-dry sandpaper and respray.<br>Buff
+affected area with 2000-grit wet-and-dry sandpaper and respray.

 paint in circular motions with a buffer, being careful not to burn the paint by